14 Ways to do Las Vegas Right (and Cheap!)

 6. Park for free

 Don’t forget that parking — and even valet — is free at the hotels.
+[2021 update: many hotels have begun charging for parking, but free parking is still an option!
+Check out a list of current rates here.]
 Walking from hotel to hotel is great, but, if you’ve come by car and want to pay a visit to another casino, hop in your car and park for free, especially when summer temperatures make the place feel like an oven.

 7. Go swimming at another hotel